Sternlicht’s Starwood Q1 2022 Earnings Rise

 Retail is “obviously still a four-letter word,” he said.
 (This is an improvement from November 2020, when he said all real estate was a “four-letter word” in the capital markets.

-Regarding hotels, occupancies and rates are up.
+Regarding hotels, occupancy and rates are up.
 But not in San Francisco.

 “San Francisco is the worst hotel market in the United States by 1 million miles and probably will remain very challenging,” he said.